dong-do/omos/README.md

 # OMOS

-Object mapper on steroid, because sometimes, we need more than people think
+Object mapper on steroid, because sometimes, we need more than just an 1-to-1